 While continuing to actively work on hybrid mechanistic modelling, under a post-doctoral fellowship of the Japanese Society for the Promotion of Science (JSPS), I engaged from August 2012 to July 2014 into a research project on the conservation of paleotropical island fruit bats, so called flying foxes, especially in the Ryukyu islands.

-Since November 2014, I have been Assistant Professor with the Department of Social Informatics, Kyoto University, where I undertake research on the foregoing topics and lead the Island Bat Research Group (島コウモリ調査グループ, IBRG).
+Since November 2014, I have been Assistant Professor (Tenured) with the Department of Social Informatics, Kyoto University, where I undertake research on the foregoing topics and lead the Island Bat Research Group (島コウモリ調査グループ, IBRG).
 I am also acting CEO of Ariana Tech, a company specialized in data science and crisis management.